jugegp16/virtual-memory-simulation/p3-writeup.md

 Experiments
 ----------
 I simulated a memory trace (1.trace) with differnt frame and page sizes, the results are shown in the graphs below.
 I used the OPT algorithm as my baseline for my comparisons with LRU.
 Here are some key points i noted...
-> * OPT and LRU respond similarly to changes in frame size
-> * Increasing the page size decreases the number page faults
+* Increasing the page size decreases the number of page faults
 * Increasing the frame size decreases total page faults
+* The memory split is critical with small page sizes
+* The memory split is less influential as the frame size increases.
+* Both algorithms preform identically when the frame size is maximumized

 ![graphs](graphs.png)